ValYauw/Scribunto-Parse-Wikitemplates/README.md

 The extension [Scribunto](https://www.mediawiki.org/wiki/Extension:Scribunto) is required to use this module.

+Written for the [Vocaloid Lyrics Wiki](https://vocaloidlyrics.fandom.com/wiki/Module:ParseTemplate) to extract information from thousands of pages.

 # Quick Start Guide

 To start using this module, type the following lines of code in a module page: